Fyreware/mysql-data-api/README.md

 // Arn of Aurora serverless cluster cluster const host = 'arn:aws:rds:us-east-1:123456789000:cluster:http-endpoint-test';

-// This param is ignores by the wrapper. const username = 'anything';
+// This param is ignored by the wrapper. const username = 'anything';

 // Arn of secrets manager secret containing the rds credentials